bweatherson/demons/latest-export.md

 One is that most of the problems that have been the focus of attention in the decision theory literature in the past couple of generations can be generated from very familiar games, the kinds of games you find in the first one or two chapters of a game theory textbook, this way.

 The second point is that most of the simple games you find in those introductory chapters turn out to result, once you transform them this way, in demonic decision problems that have been widely discussed.
 But there is just one exception here.
 There hasn't been a huge amount of discussion of the demonic decision problem you get when you start with Stag Hunt.
-Let's turn to that in the next section.
+I'll turn to that in the next subsection.

 In later parts of the book, I'll be frequently appealing to decision problems that are generated from other games that have been widely discussed by economic theorists.
 Most of these discussions are not particularly recent; the bulk of the work I'll be citing is from the 1980s and 1990s, and I don't take myself to be making a significant contribution to contemporary economic theorising.
 But what I want to point out is that there is a vast source of examples in the economic theory literature that decision theorists could be, and should be, discussing.
 And I've spent so long here on the translation between the two literatures in part because I think there are huge gains to be had from bringing these literatures into contact.